JEN CROWE, CHAIR

 I value many things about a neighbourhood, but would put walkability and amenities at the top of the list.
 I love being able to walk to get a coffee in the morning or to purchase milk and eggs at a corner store, while meeting neighbours on the sidewalk.

-I have a background in journalism, communications, and social work.
 My work and volunteerism involve collaborating with local organizations to foster safe, healthy, inclusive communities for all.

 One of the most pressing issues in St. John’s right now is making sure it is a city that is accessible to all its citizens.
 Ensuring adequate transportation services, building more cycling infrastructure, and improving the usability of pedestrian spaces for all abilities are priorities that would enable all citizens to work, study, play and explore wherever and whenever they desire.
 Making accessibility a year-round commitment, and not just one for the snow-free months, is essential in helping all citizens feel supported and included.